tianwei-zhang/422parks.com/_posts/2018-11-18-3-Days-Travel-Guide-for-Tokyo.md

 ## Day 1 (Hamarikyu Garden, Tsukiji Fish Market, Meiji Shrine)

 I started my first day in Tokyo to visit Hamarikyu Garden.
-It is a large park within the ultra-modern city dotted with lakes and tranditional Japanese architectures.
+It is a large park within the ultra-modern city dotted with lakes and traditional Japanese architectures.
 There aren't many people there, especially on weekdays.
-You find a rare slice of peace and tranqulity in this busy city.
+You find a rare slice of peace and tranquility in this busy city.
 Plan to spend an entire morning in this beautiful park.

 {% include figure image_path="/assets/img/japan/tokyo/Hamarikyu_Garden_1.webp" caption="Hamarikyu Garden" %}
 {% include figure image_path="/assets/img/japan/tokyo/Hamarikyu Garden 2.webp"%}